GeekNeuron/CodeCompare/README.md

 # CodeCompare

 **CodeCompare** is a lightweight, browser-based utility designed to visually compare two code snippets side by side.
-Built with pure HTML, CSS, and JavaScript, it offers an intuitive interface for developers to identify differences between code blocks without the need for external tools or installations.
+Built with pure HTML, it offers an intuitive interface for developers to identify differences between code blocks without the need for external tools or installations.

 ## Features